paramecio/pastafaridocs/docs/install.md

 In Debian and Ubuntu you can install pip using the next command: `apt-get install python3-pip`.

-In Fedora and other Red Hat derived distros you can use `yum install python3-pip`.
-Of course, the command can change if you use Centos 6/7 with **Ius repos**.
+In Fedora and other Red Hat derived distros you can use `yum install python3-pip` or `dnf install python3-pip`.

+### Virtualenv

 ### Git